 Adirondack Style Home Plans

-Want to know why our Adirondack style home plans designs are better?
+Want to know why our Adirondack style home plans are better?
 Learn about the Woodhouse® difference here!

-Our Unique Adirondack Home Plans
+Adirondack Style Timber Frame Home Plans

 Homes in this Series

 **All square footage amounts listed are shown as “Gross Livable Square Footage.”
 “Gross Livable Square Feet” is defined as the combined floor area of all levels for the building structure, encompassing the perimeter of the exterior wall line, but not including space under a 5’0″ height line, typically occurring at the second floor where roof lines intersect with floor lines.
-Any lower levels (basements), connectors, or garage areas are not included in our package price, but framing materials are available at an additional cost.
-Contact your Woodhouse representative to learn more.**
+Any lower levels (basements), connectors, or garage areas are not included in our package price, but framing materials are available at an additional cost.**